yuichiok/PHY410/Homework2/README.md

 #Homework2
 Homework2 comes here.
+Problem1 involves calculation of midpoint, slope, y-intercept, linear equation and perpendicular equation.
+Problem2 is evaluation from (a)-(n).
-The "other" directory is what we went other during lectures thus it is not homework related.`
+The "other" directory is what we went other during lectures thus it is not homework related.